awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 - INSTANCE-ID is the ID of your EC2 instance
 - ALARM-NAME is the name of the alarm

-The unit test requires these values in *config.json*.
+The unit test requires all of these values in *config.json*, except for ALARM-NAME.
+If ALARM-NAME is not provided, it creates a random name starting with **Alarm70-**, representing the threshold value.

 ### ListMetrics